Vlad04/Compilers-lecture/labs/02/README.md

 "getchar()" and the EOF (End of File) variable to make a while method to check every character on the file, then we have three functions: inComment(), inQuote, search().

-The preincipal method is search() method that will use three type of counters (countBraces, countParentehis and countBrackets), every time that our compiler finds a "{" will increate the countBrackets by 1, and every time that finds a "}" will decrease the counter by 1, and this will work on the same way for the another counters, then we only check if the counter is
+The principal method is search() method that will use three type of counters (countBraces, countParentehis and countBrackets), every time that our compiler finds a "{" will increate the countBrackets by 1, and every time that finds a "}" will decrease the counter by 1, and this will work on the same way for the another counters, then we only check if the counter is